Products

 Tungsten steel (hard alloy) has a series of excellent properties such as high hardness, wear resistance, strength and toughness, heat resistance, and corrosion resistance.
 Especially, its high hardness and wear resistance also remain stable even under the temperature of 500 ℃, and there is still high hardness at 1000 ℃.

 The main components of tungsten steel are tungsten carbide and cobalt, which account for 99% of all the components and 1% are other metals.
 Tungsten steel, also known as the hard alloy, is regarded as the teeth of modern industry.
-Tungsten steel is widely used as the material, such as turning tool, milling cutter, drill bit, boring cutter, etc. The cutting speed of the new cemented carbide is hundreds of times that of carbon steel.
+Tungsten steel is widely used as the material, such as a turning tool, milling cutter, drill bit, boring cutter, etc. The cutting speed of the new cemented carbide is hundreds of times that of carbon steel.

 Tungsten steel is a sintered composite material containing at least one kind of metal carbide, and tungsten carbide, cobalt carbideniobium carbidetitanium carbide, and tantalum carbide are common components of tungsten steel.
 The grain size of the carbide component is usually between 0.2-10 microns, and the carbide grains are bonded together with metal binders.
 Bonding metals are generally iron group metals, commonly used are cobalt, nickel, so there are tungsten-cobalt alloy, tungsten-nickel alloy, and tungsten-titanium cobalt alloy.